poudel-yubaraj/dotnet-lab/README.md

-# Repository for the lab files and works done durig Lab
+# Repository for the lab files and works done during Lab

 ## Table Of Content
 - [Lab1](#lab1)